 Planning vacations can often be a chore in itself.
 Which hotel to pick?
 Which restaurants are nearby?
 How close are nearby attractions?
 It can all be a bit daunting.
-We've become well-versed with using Google Maps to find a particular local spot, but have you ever considered using Google Maps to ease the burden of planning your summer escape or vacation?
+We're all well-versed using Google Maps to route directions, but have you ever considered using Google Maps to ease the burden of planning your summer escape or vacation?

-Pairing Google maps "My Places" and your smart phone can be a powerful travel resource - making the task on moving from one spot to the next more seamless.
+Pairing Google maps "My Places" with your smart phone can be a powerful travel resource - making visiting a new city a whole lot easier.
 It's a system I personally use and if you haven't done so yourself it's worth giving a try on your next summer vacation.

 (Images: Chris Perez)